Installing a new pool or spa

 Extensions to permits

-If the builder or property owner has started building work but don’t believe they’ll be able to finish within the set time frame, they can seek an extension to the permit period through their building surveyor.
+If the builder or property owner has started building work but don’t believe they’ll be able to finish within the set time frame, an extension to the permit period can be sought through the relevant building surveyor.
 Any extension is at the building surveyor’s discretion.

 If the permit lapses